AlvaroCavalcante/hand-face-detector/README.md

 ## Downloading the dataset and pre-trained models

-You can download the dataset and pre-trained models in this [link](https://drive.google.com/drive/folders/1cKV8GuqBgVMhf_pAiWu-3zmuNdYcA7Dg?usp=sharing).
-It's just necessary to ask for permission to use a Google account, and I will share the dataset with you as soon as possible.
+You can download the dataset and pre-trained models in this [link](https://cloud.camerarecall.tech/apps/files/files/1294?dir=/hand_face_detector_dataset&opendetails=true).

 The folder "**saved_models.zip**" contains each of the models trained in this research.
 As the name suggests, the models were saved using the [SavedModel](https://www.tensorflow.org/guide/saved_model) format.
 The folder "**hand_face_detection_dataset.zip**", on the other hand, contains all the images and labels, totaling around 26 GB of data.
 The folder structure is as follows: